nuejs/nue/packages/nuejs.org/docs/css-best-practices.md

 }
 ```

-Now the "card" class can be applied to any element or component you desire, reducing code duplication an making a smaller and clearer codebase.
+Now the "card" class can be applied to any element or component you desire, reducing code duplication and making a smaller and clearer codebase.

 #### Links: